PathwayAnalysisPlatform/ProteoformNetworks/src/4_modified_overlap/Replication.md

 # Steps to execute

-## Examples of pathway artefactual overlap
+## Examples of pathways with gene level only overlap

 * Get the protein and proteoform lists from the graph database in NEO4J console.